Allocate a SLang_Load_Type object

 top of the interpreter's run-time stack and returns its value via

-the top stack item is not of type SLANG_INT_TYPE
+the top stack item is not of type SLANG_INT_TYPE, or the

 SLang_push_integer, SLang_pop_double